Smoke detector helps save Box Elder family from fire

-The Box Elder Volunteer Fire Department responded to a fire at a home in the 200 Block of Mocking Bird Dr. Monday morning.
+The Box Elder Volunteer Fire Department responded to a fire at a home in the 200 Block of Mockingbird Drive Monday morning.

 The occupants were alerted to the fire by smoke detectors and were able to exit the structure safely.

-Box Elder Volunteer Fire Department, Chief Adam Kuenkel reminds everyone to maintain their smoke detectors, “Keep them clean, when you change your clock change the smoke detectors battery, and replace the entire smoke detector after 10 years or you suspect they are failing or faulty” stated Kuenkel.
+Box Elder Volunteer Fire Department Chief Adam Kuenkel reminds everyone to maintain their smoke detectors, “Keep them clean, when you change your clock change the smoke detectors battery, and replace the entire smoke detector after 10 years or you suspect they are failing or faulty.

-“It’s my opinion that having working smoke detectors and keeping their doors shut to their sleeping areas was the difference between life and death in this fire.”
+“It’s my opinion that having working smoke detectors and keeping their doors shut to their sleeping areas was the difference between life and death in this fire," he said.

 Firefighters were able to confine the fire to the room of origin, holding the fire to a single alarm.